 What are palpitations?

-Palpitations are heartbeats that feel either too fast or too heard, and sometimes they can feel like your heart is skipping a beat.
+Palpitations are heartbeats that feel either too fast or too hard, and sometimes they can feel like your heart is skipping a beat.
 These are felt in your chest, throat or neck.
 Often these are not harmful and can result from stress, caffeine, nicotine or anxiety.
 Pregnancy can also cause heart palpitations at times.
 Sometimes, heart palpitations can indicate more serious heart conditions, particularly if they happen frequently.
 If palpitations are experienced alongside dizziness, chest pain or shortness of breath, seek medical attention.

 Heart palpitations are usually not severe, but if they occur frequently, a medical examination will be needed to rule out underlying heart problems, such as arrhythmia.